Synthetixio/SIPs/content/kips/kip-58.md

 - [KIP-42: Implement getRewardOnBehalf and stakeEscrowOnBehalf methods to KWENTA staking contracts](./kip-42.md)
     - `getRewardOnBehalf(address)` will be added to allow 3rd party services to claim rewards on your behalf
 - [KIP-45: Adjust allocation of KWENTA forfeited through early vesting](./kip-45.md)
-    - faciliated by checkpointed balances
+    - can be faciliated through checkpointed balances

 ### Migration